Types of Admission

 All courses, except those repeated in the major and minor, are computed in the GPA.
 No course with a grade below C can be used to satisfy degree requirements.
 A student may repeat a maximum of six semester hours of work to raise the GPA.
 In the case of these repeated courses, the most recent grade will be used in the computation of GPA, according to university Policy 5.5, Course Grades.

-Electives may be taken outside the major and minor, and only those selected to complete the degree will be counted in the GPA.
+Electives may be taken outside the major and minor, and only those selected to complete the degree will be counted in the degree GPA.

 Limitation of Time